 - Line two 1 dozen cupcake pans with paper liners and fill each liner 1/2- 2/3 full with the cupcake batter.
 Bake in the center of the oven (I usually bake each pan on a separate rack and then I like to switch them half way through baking).
 Bake the cupcakes for 15-20 minutes or until the cupcakes are golden on top and a toothpick inserted in the center comes out clean.

-- Allow the cupcakes to cool completely and then frost with your frosting of choice.
-More Notes and Photos below.
+- Allow the cupcakes to cool completely and then frost with your frosting of choice such as the salted caramel buttercream or cream cheese frosting.

 These cupcakes are best enjoyed fresh, but can be refrigerated for up to five days or frozen for up to three months in an airtight container.